-Anti-epileptic drugs
+Anti-seizure medication

-Most people with epilepsy take anti-epileptic drugs (AEDs) to control their seizures.
-The paediatrician can discuss with you whether AEDs are the best option for your child.
-Although AEDs aim to stop seizures from happening, they do not stop seizures while they are happening, and they do not cure epilepsy.
+Most people with epilepsy take anti-seizure medication (ASM) to control their seizures.
+The paediatrician can discuss with you whether ASM is the best option for your child.
+Although ASM aims to stop seizures from starting, they do not stop seizures while they are happening, and they do not cure epilepsy.

-Most children stop having seizures once they are on an AED that suits them.
-Like all drugs, AEDs can cause side effects for some children.
+Most children stop having seizures once they are on an ASM that suits them.
+Like all drugs, ASMs can cause side effects for some children.
 Some side effects go away as the body gets used to the medication, or if the dose is adjusted.

-If you are concerned about your child taking AEDs, you can talk to their paediatrician, epilepsy nurse, GP, or pharmacist.
-Changing or stopping your child's medication without first talking to the doctor can cause seizures to start again or make seizures worse.
+If you are concerned about your child taking ASM, you can talk to their paediatrician, epilepsy nurse, GP, or pharmacist.
+Changing or stopping your child's medication, without first talking to the doctor, can cause seizures to start again, or make seizures worse.